WebAssembly/spec/document/core/exec/instructions.rst

 ~~~~~~~~~~~~~~~~~~~~

 Numeric instructions are defined in terms of the basic :ref:`numeric operators <exec-numeric>`.
-Where these operators are partial, the corresponding instruction will :ref:`trap <trap>` when the result is not defined.
-Where these operators are non-deterministic, because they may return different :ref:`NaN <syntax-nan>` values, so are the corresponding instructions.

 The mapping of numeric instructions to their underlying operators is expressed by the following definition:

 .. math::